-IRS directive identifies nonqualified activities for section 199 deduction
+IRS directive IDs nonqualified activities for section 199 deduction

-Guidance clarifies manufactured, produced, grown or extracted definition
+Guidance on manufactured, produced, grown or extracted definition

 TAX ALERT |